 There are various banks and even other organisations offering billing and pricing solutions.
 They provide real-time pricing and other complex billing requirements.
 There are also pricing analysts who can help with the flexibility to structure and bill contracts that can include various products.

 At the end, thus, it can be said that even though the technicalities of the two concepts might appear to be complex, both involve charges of some kind.
 Whereas CBS levies lower charges suitable for smaller business players, PBS is an even more complex solution which can be beneficial for bigger players.
-Therefore, it would be ideal to do a detailed research before committing yourself into any of it.
+Therefore, it would be ideal to do a detailed research before committing yourself into any of the core banking solutions.